SamuelCr99/merge_vgosDB/readme.md

 ## Description

-A utility for merging two vgosDB databases together, developed at NVI Inc.
+A utility for merging two vgosDBs together, developed at NVI Inc.

 ### Method